Download the jLog User’s Guide (PDF)

 The Profile (consisting of in particular, the files 'profile.1' and 'profile.xml') can be placed outside their normal location in jLog’s '$HOME/jLog/save' folder.
 Create the file '$HOME/jLog/save/profile.txt' and insert a single line with the new location path, e.g., '/Users/john/Public/'.

-jLog has had a minimal ("experimental") contest support for more than a decade. jLog V6.8 extends the contest support, although still being somewhat experimental and main targeting the not-so-very-active contest contenders.
+jLog has had a minimal ("experimental") contest support for more than a decade. jLog V6.8 extends the contest support, although still being somewhat experimental and mainly targeting the not-so-very-active contest contenders.
 You can log contest entries directly in jLog and export the result using the new Cabrillo Export V3.

-Open Contest->Setup before starting contest logging and select the desired ContestID.
+Then, open Contest->Setup before starting contest logging and select the desired ContestID.
 The parameters Cabrillo Length and Exchange Type will be automatically filled in for the most popular contests.
 If not filled in, study the contest information and set these entries yourself.
 The Exchange Type indicates whether one or two extra exchanges are used in this contest (in addition to RS(T) or dB).
 It also indicates whether or not exchange 1 is numeric and should be auto-incremented after each QSO.

 If either of the Exchange fields are supposed to carry a fixed value, this is the place to fill in these values. jLog will automatically copy these values to the Entry window before a new QSO as long as Contest->On is enabled.